johncclayton/electric/src/server/README.md

 The server code can be published to the pypi repo as long as you have account credentials for the pypi repository set up in your ~/.pypirc file.
 See the pypirc_template for an example of this file.

+Note: for this to work properly you must install the Python GIT libraries by hand, as these are not part of the normal release requirement they are handled differently.

+  $ pip install -r dev_requirements.txt

 The setup.py is generated from a template so that we can easily inject requirements and version information into the file on any platform without having to duplicate information in two places.